programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ```
 You can save and test this.
 Moving in 3D can be difficult, it is best done in multiple steps viewing from the side to lower the jar to the map and then the top (birds eye view) to place it in the right spot, or vice versa.

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-14.png" alt="While 5 jars are randomly above the map, the Iatmul jar has been moved close to its torus." caption="Figure 14.
-Moving jars, such as the Iatmul jar, close to their tori is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-14.png" alt="While 5 jars are randomly above the map, the Aibom jar has been moved close to its torus." caption="Figure 14.
+Moving jars, such as the Aibom jar, close to their tori is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-15.png" alt="Birdseye view of jars and map, with the background changed to a pink colour to show that the Iatmul jar has been correctly positioned." caption="Figure 15.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-15.png" alt="Birdseye view of jars and map, with the background changed to a pink colour to show that the Aibom jar has been correctly positioned." caption="Figure 15.
 Moving jars while viewing the scene from above helps correctly position jars, triggering a background (random) colour change." %}

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-16.png" alt="Normal view of the jars and map, with the Iatmul jar in its correct position." caption="Figure 16.
-The Iatmul jar in its correct position." %}
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-16.png" alt="Normal view of the jars and map, with the Aibom jar in its correct position." caption="Figure 16.
+The Aibom jar in its correct position." %}

 This way of placing the jars on the sites can be frustrating for users and the onClick function is actually called at the end of a drag event, thus you can also alter the onClick function to register a correct match if the drag ends with the mouse on the correct site.
 This alternative means that the match is tested in 2D space instead of in 3D space (as in the first approach), and thus matches are easier, especially for players not experienced with digital 3D environments.
 If you develop your own games you might want to test different approaches to see what works best.